The application is closed and will reopen on April 2 at 8:00AM.

 ACC provides free classes to help students earn a High School Equivalency (HSE) certificate — commonly known as a GED®.
 Classes are offered at various times and locations and are taught by instructors focused on your individual needs.
 Practice tests and study aids are available to boost your test-taking confidence.

-If you are 16 years old, you must provide a copy of an official court order and photo ID.
+If you are 16 years old, you must upload a copy of an official court order.
 A withdrawal letter and parental consent documents are not required with a court order.

 Need help?
 Contact the Adult Education office.